rafamartinezquiles/yolov11-explainable-ai/README.md

 ## Getting started

 ### Resources used
+A high-performance desktop computer equipped with an AMD Ryzen Threadripper PRO 5975WX 32-Core CPU and a powerful NVIDIA GeForce RTX 4090 GPU (24GB RAM) has been utilized.
+This system is further supported by 128GB of RAM, ensuring robust performance for demanding computational tasks.
+The GPU's advanced capabilities, including parallel processing, have been leveraged to optimize training time.

 ### Installing
 The project is deployed in a local machine, so you need to install the next software and dependencies to start working: